You do not currently have the right to work in the UK

 If you have received an offer for an academic leadership position at the University and a specific recruitment process has been followed, it will be possible to obtain endorsement through the appointment pathway.

 If your employment is funded by a grant which appears on the Home Office Endorsed Funder list you may qualify for the Endorsed Funder pathway.
 Please note you must have 2 years remaining on your contract of employment at the time of application for this pathway.

 To request the statement of guarantee to support an application through the Appointment or Endorsed Funder pathway, please contact your local school/department admin.

 It may be possible for the University to sponsor your employment or research in the UK.
-If the criteria set by the UKVI are met, the University can issue you with a Certificate of Sponsorship (CoS) which means you can apply for a Skilled Worker or Tier 5 Sponsored Researcher visa.
+If the criteria set by the UKVI are met, the University can issue you with a Certificate of Sponsorship (CoS) which means you can apply for a Skilled Worker or Temporary Worker Sponsored Researcher visa.